Phantom Cameras

 Activating and Deactivating Cameras

-Phantom Cameras participate in priority competition only while their entity is active.
-Enable and disable the entity to add or remove a camera from competition.
-The transition between dominant cameras is governed by the Blend Profile referenced in the outgoing camera’s blend settings.
+Phantom Cameras participate in priority arbitration only while their entity is active.
+Enable or disable the entity to add or remove a camera from the channel.
+The transition between dominant cameras is animated by whichever Blend Profile entry matches the outgoing → incoming pair (see Blend Profiles).

 ScriptCanvas